semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 For more config options, see [GitLab CI Sample](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#gitlab-ci).

 :::note
-GitLab MR comments are only available to logged-in semgrep.dev users, as they require a Semgrep API token.
+GitLab MR comments are only available to logged-in Semgrep users, as they require a Semgrep API token.
 :::

 ### Automatically fix your findings through pull or merge requests